 If VAT on tourism and hospitality were to remain at 12.5% indefinitely, it would increase business investment by an average of 12.0% (using mid-point average calculation).

-NCC welcomes four new businesses into membership
+NCC welcomes five new members